-Before joining RMI, Yiyan worked as a consultant for International Finance Corporation, a member of World Bank.
-She worked on the green building program cooperating with China’s Ministry of Housing and Urban Development (MoHURD) to conduct benchmarking for China Green Building Labeling system, and assisted in efforts to improve standards, codes and regulations relating to green hotels.
+Before joining RMI, Yiyan worked as consultant for International Finance Corporation, a member of the World Bank.
+She worked on the green building program to conduct benchmarking for the China Green Building Labeling system, and assisted in efforts to improve standards, codes, and regulations relating to green hotels.

-While pursuing a Master’s degree in Energy and Environment Management in Duke University, Yiyan interned with Environmental Defense Fund’s Climate Corps, where she conducted industrial energy efficiency consulting for Owens Corning Composites Company’s China factory and successfully completed two retrofit projects.
-Yiyan also conducted power system analysis for residential energy efficiency investments in Duke Energy service region as her Master Project.
+While pursuing a master’s degree in Energy and Environment Management in Duke University, Yiyan interned at the Environmental Defense Fund Climate Corps, where she conducted industrial energy efficiency consulting for the Owens Corning Composites Company China factory and successfully completed two retrofit projects.
+Yiyan also conducted power system analysis for residential energy efficiency investments in Duke Energy service region as her master’s project.